-Vanderbilt University in Nashville was the home of the “Vanderbilt Fugitives,” a group of people who liked to write, discuss, and publish poetry around the 1920s.
-They shared the belief that the South had a wealth of unrecognized intellectual talent.
+Vanderbilt University in Nashville, Tennessee, was the home of the “Vanderbilt Fugitives,” a group of writers who liked to write, discuss, and publish poetry around the 1920s and 1930s.
+They shared the belief that the South had a wealth of unrecognized intellectual literary talent.
 They wanted to respond to people outside of the South who were disrespectful to the writers of the region.

 What’s distinct about the Fugitives is the way they connected the art of poetry with their beliefs about the world around them, and then published a collection of essays called “I’ll Take My Stand,” which is still in print.

 According to https://tennesseeencyclopedia.net/entries/the-fugitives: “American entry into World War I temporarily dispersed the members of the group, several of whom enlisted in the military, but by 1920 the principals had reconvened at Vanderbilt.
 In addition to [John Crowe] Ransom, [Walter Clyde] Curry, and [Sidney M.] Hirsch, the original Fugitives included Donald Davidson, William Yandell Elliott, Stanley Johnson, and Alec B. Stevenson.
 After the war a number of younger undergraduates and poets from outside the Fugitive circle also began to attend meetings.
 Among their number were Merrill Moore, Allen Tate, Jesse Wills, and subsequently Alfred Starr and Robert Penn Warren.
 When she won the 1924 Nashville Poetry Prize, which the Fugitives sponsored, Laura Riding Gottschalk, then the wife of a professor of history at the University of Louisville, became an honorary member of the group.”

 Nashville currently has a population of approximately 700,000 residents.
 Vanderbilt’s undergraduate student enrollment is generally 6,800.

 Where Are They Now?